-The Press Association (PA) is the national news agency of the United Kingdom and Ireland.
+PA Media is the national news agency of the United Kingdom and Ireland.

 It was founded in 1868 and sits at the heart of the UK media industry.
-Based in Vauxhall Bridge Road in London, the agency also has offices in Howden (East Yorkshire) Glasgow, Nottingham and Bristol, as well as reporters and photographers based across the UK and Ireland.
+Now based at The Point in Paddington, the agency also has a significant presence in Howden, East Yorkshire, as well as reporters, photographers and video journalists across the UK and Ireland.

-PA is a multi-media agency providing a wide range of content for use in print, online and for broadcast.
-Our extensive output includes words, pictures, video, social media, graphics and data.
+PA provides a wide range of content for use in print, online and for broadcast.
+Our extensive output includes words, pictures, video, graphics, data and social media.

-This can be delivered to customers who then build their own output with the help of PA material, and there are other customers who will use PA content and use it without any further editing.
-This applies to some print customers, and we can also provide multi-media digital feeds of content direct to websites.
+This can be delivered to customers who then build their own output with the help of PA material, and there are other customers who will use PA content without any further editing.
+This applies to some print customers, and we can also provide multi-media digital feeds of content direct to websites (known as PA Ready).

-Content includes a commitment to extensive coverage of the House of Commons and the Lords, as well as Scottish Parliament, Wales and Northern Ireland assemblies, the High Court, Old Bailey and courts across the UK and Ireland, as well as day to day reporting on all the major news and sports stories.
+Content includes a commitment to extensive coverage of the House of Commons and the Lords, as well as Scottish Parliament, Wales and Northern Ireland assemblies, the High Court, Old Bailey and courts across the UK and Ireland, as well as day-to-day reporting on all the major news and sports stories.
 The agency also includes Finance and Entertainment teams, and Features department, providing a wide range of content including Travel, Fashion, Lifestyle and Real Life.